ubitux/archlinuxarm-hikey/README.md

 Note: running with jobs is supported.

-Flashing the image on the emmc
+Flashing the image on the eMMC
 ==============================

 - Make sure you created the root FS image with `make`